TypeScript - External Helpers Library

 • __decorate, __param and __metadata for decorators

-These functions are added automatically at the beginning of each file when needed.
-For instance, if you use await in a ts file, the compiler will emit the following functions:
+These functions are injected automatically at the top of each file when needed.
+For example, if you use await in a .ts file, the compiler will emit the following functions:

 JavaScript